 The train had leg room galore, as long as you had your charger, you’d never lose power on your devices and if you were running late and managed to pass by all of the cuisine choices in Penn Station then no worries as there is a dining cart available, not to mention there are two restrooms per car, very convenient.

 My sister’s apartment was absolutely heavenly, she was such a doll (as she always is) that she met us at the train station.
-(Now I don’t know too many sisters who would do that at 12:30am – bet you don’t either!)
+(Now I don’t know too many sisters who would do that at 12:30am and I'm betting you probably don’t either!)

 In any case her studio apartment was an uncluttered, warm haven.
 Her building had wonderful amenities like a pool, security galore, mail and package pickup – she even had a scenic pond with geese across the way.

 The next day after a wonderful breakfast at Henrietta’s at The Charles Hotel Row had things to do and Caleb and I continued on our own with our lose itinerary.
 We were only in town for the one day and night but we had a few things we really wanted to see.

 Our first stop – The USS Constitution – a frigate ship that was launched on October 21, 1797.
 We had a great time walking the deck of the ship, learning about the life of a sailor in those times, writing with a genuine quill pen and shopping at the ships museum a few steps away.